hadi-heydarzade89/motorola/public_html/wp-content/plugins/wp-rest-api-authentication/README.txt

 * Supports Basic Authentication with username and password along with base64 encoding of the API token to have a secure api.
 * JWT Token-based Authentication.
 * Authentication for all the Standard WordPress REST API endpoints like WordPress Login, WordPress Register, etc...
 * Allow or Deny public access to your WordPress standard REST APIs as per your requirement.
+Disable REST APIs as needed.
 * Token endpoint to retrieve user-specific JWT (JSON Web tokens).
 * Restrict non-logged-in users to access REST API endpoints.
-* Postman Samples for each Authentication method to test APIs access with the Postman application
+* Postman Samples for each Authentication method to test API access with the Postman application

 PREMIUM PLANS